F5OEO/rpidatv/README.md

 ![rpidatv banner](/doc/img/spectreiq.jpg)
 # rpidatv
 **rpidatv** is a digital television transmitter for Raspberry Pi (B,B+,PI2,PI3,Pizero) which outputs directly to GPIO.
-This version has been developed for use with an external synthesized oscillaotor and modulator/filter board.
+This version has been developed for use with an external synthesized oscillator and modulator/filter board.
 *(Created by Evariste Courjaud F5OEO.
 Code is GPL)*

 # Installation for BATC Version